-The Ken & Ruth Davee Department of Neurology has established an integrated Physician-Scientist Training Program (PSTP) for graduates of MD/PhD programs and for recently graduated MDs who have had extensive experience in the conduct of research.
+The Ken and Ruth Davee Department of Neurology and Clinical Neurological Sciences has established an integrated Physician-Scientist Training Program (PSTP) for graduates of MD/PhD programs and for recently graduated MDs who have had extensive experience in the conduct of research.
 The intent of this program is to facilitate the transition from neurology residency training to a productive career in biomedical research.
 Research training will start during the PGY-3 year.
 The trainees will be given the opportunity to spend their elective months doing either basic or clinical research.
 Research training will be completed under the mentorship of a faculty member at Northwestern University.

 According to the ACGME guidelines in creating flexible training paths for neurologists/ neuroscientists we offer a training path for the neurology residents interested in pursuing a research career.
 Trainees are expected to complete an ACGME accredited year of training in Preliminary Medicine.
 Neurology training includes a minimum of 18 months of clinical adult neurology rotations as required by the American Board of Psychiatry and Neurology (ABPN) including at least six months experience in outpatient adult neurology.
 Training at Northwestern provides the opportunity to care for a diverse patient base and interact with our numerous and talented clinical faculty members.
 Clinical rotations will encompass both inpatient and outpatient rotations at Northwestern Memorial Hospital and Ann & Robert H. Lurie Children’s Hospital of Chicago and affiliated clinics.